abraaonascimento/Practical-Test/README.md

 - Step 5: Query the data and save the results in csv files.

 ### Documentation
 * At `/docs` there is a technical documentation available in 3 formats .pdf, .html, .ipynb.
-If you want to read and have a better experience reading it open the .html file (this code/doc is a **SIMPLIFIED** version just to explose in a good visual the results)
+If you want to read and have a better experience reading it open the .html file (this code/doc is a **SIMPLIFIED** version just to present in a good visual the results).

 **The production code is available in:** `/source_code/`